Skip to main content

 • optimising water use in agriculture

-• development of new technologies for waste water treatment
+• development of new technologies for wastewater treatment

 Details of the projects can be found below.

-We work for the optimal management of coastal groundwater, on the one hand mitigating the risk linked to the intrusion of the salt wedge that progressively leads to a salinisation of groundwater with a decrease in the volume of available fresh groundwater and, on the other, the risk of subsidence.
-The project underway at the Research Centre involves numerically modelling coastal aquifers with the aim of simulating their behaviour under varying environmental conditions and flow rates, mainly for irrigation purposes.
-The main objective is to create a management tool for the groundwater resource that allows its proper use and avoids the risks of salt wedge intrusion and subsidence that could be generated as a result of excessive pumping.
+Our work focuses on optimising coastal groundwater management to mitigate the risk of salt-water intrusion.
+This process gradually leads to salinisation of the groundwater and a reduction in the available volume of fresh groundwater, as well as increasing the risk of subsidence.
+The project involves creating numerical models of coastal aquifers to simulate their behaviour in response to varying environmental conditions and outflow rates, primarily for irrigation purposes.
+Our main objective is to create a groundwater resource management tool that facilitates its proper use while mitigating risks.
 The study area is the north-eastern section of the Metaponto plain.
-The modelling is supplemented with results from sampling campaigns carried out in the study area.
+The modelling is integrated with the results obtained through sampling campaigns carried out in this area.

 Access to water: a priority in our work